TylerNP/365MM-/APISpec.md

   - `movie_id`: An integer that represents the unique identifier of the movie item
   - `budget`: An integer representing the budget of the movie
   - `box-office`: An integer representing the performance of the movie in the box-office
-  - `demographic`: A string that represents the demographics viewing the movie
+  - `languages`: A string that represents the languages viewing the movie

 ## 6. Predictions
 ### 6.1 Get Prediction - `/predictions/{movie_id}` (GET)
-Gets information about a prediction of a movie performance in respect with the box-office and viewing demographics. <br />
+Gets information about a prediction of a movie performance in respect with the box-office and viewing languages. <br />

 **Response**: